SOMA Camp > Class Schedule

 |

-9:00pm-10:00pm | Front Doors of Main Hall | UV Light Foray on CYO Grounds class info Bring your UV flashlight and join the after-hours foray on CYO grounds looking at all the fungi and fauna that reflect UV light. |
+9:00pm-10:00pm | Front Doors of Main Hall | UV Light Foray on CYO Grounds class info Starts when the Keynote Presentation is completed (may be later than 9pm) Buy a SOMA branded UV light at the bookstore and join the after-hours foray on CYO grounds looking at all the fungi and fauna that reflect UV light. |

 Staff